-Capitalisation profile remains comfortable - Citizencredit's capitalisation profile remains comfortable with a Tier I capital of 19.26% as on March 31, 2022 (16.80% as on March 31, 2021).
+Capitalisation profile remains comfortable - Citizencredit's capitalisation profile remains comfortable with a Tier I capital of 18.12% as on March 31, 2023 (19.26% as on March 31, 2022).
 Compared to the net worth of Rs.
-431 crore as on March 31, 2022, the Tier I capital remains lower at Rs.
-274 crore as reserves such as revaluation reserves, provisions on NPAs and non-performing investments are not included in the core capital.
-While the bank's capitalisation remains comfortable, internal capital generation has improved.
-However, the ability to improve the same further is likely to remain a challenge in the near term, given the stagnant credit growth.
-Moreover, the current capital-to-risk weighted assets ratio (CRAR), which stood at 24.76% as on March 31, 2022, remains well above the regulatory level of 12% that was raised from 9% after some of the recommendations of the Vishwanathan Committee were adopted in July 2022.
+458 crore as on March 31, 2023, the Tier I capital was lower at Rs.
+291 crore as reserves such as revaluation reserves, provisions on NPAs and non-performing investments are excluded from the core capital.
+However, improvement in internal capital generation depends on the bank's ability to grow its loan book.
+Moreover, the capital-to-risk weighted assets ratio (CRAR), which stood at 22.75% as on March 31, 2023, remained well above the regulatory level of 12% that was raised from 9% after the recommendations of the Vishwanathan Committee were adopted in July 2022.

-As it is a cooperative bank under the Multi-State Cooperative Societies Act, 2002 and given its constitution, Citizencredit's overall capital profile remains dependent on capital contribution from new and existing members as well as withdrawals/redemption/surrender of shares by the members of the society.
-While any capital infusion or withdrawal by members is at face value, capital withdrawals are unlikely to have a material impact on the bank's capitalisation as the paid-up capital constitutes ~5% of its overall Tier I capital.
-However, in case of any capital requirements for growth or for provisions for stressed assets, Citizencredit will have to largely rely on its existing capital and internal accruals or consider allowing new members.
+As it is a cooperative bank under the Multi-State Cooperative Societies Act, 2002 and given its constitution, Citizencredit's overall capital profile remains dependent on capital contribution from new and existing members as well as withdrawals/redemption/surrender of shares by the members.
+While any capital infusion or withdrawal by members is at face value, capital withdrawals are unlikely to have a material impact on the bank's capitalisation as the paid-up capital constitutes

+~5% of its overall Tier I capital.
+However, in case of any capital requirement for growth or for provisions for stressed assets, Citizencredit will have to largely rely on its existing capital and internal accruals or consider allowing new members.

 Strong liquidity profile with high share of CASA deposits - Citizencredit's branch network has remained unchanged at 46 branches during the last few years and these branches are mainly in Mumbai and a few districts of Maharashtra.
-Considering the branch network, its share of low-cost CASA deposits remained at a fairly comfortable level of 42% of total deposits as on March 31, 2022 (39% as on March 31, 2021).
+Considering the branch network, its share of low-cost CASA deposits remained at a fairly comfortable level of 44% of total deposits as on March 31, 2023 (42% as on March 31, 2022).
 The share of CASA remains healthy in relation to commercial banks as well as peer UCBs operating in Maharashtra.

 With limited credit growth during the last few years, Citizencredit's dependence on bulk deposits or on mobilising deposits by offering higher deposit rates has remained limited.
-This has aided granularity, leading to a competitive cost of interest-bearing funds at 3.99% in FY2022 (4.84% in FY2021).
+This has aided granularity, leading to a competitive cost of interest-bearing funds at 3.89% in FY2023 (3.99% in FY2022).
 In addition to the competitive cost of funds, the low CD ratio supports the bank's strong liquidity with excess SLR holdings of ~Rs.
-809 crore as on March 25, 2022 (24.9% of NDTL on a fortnightly average basis during April 2021-March 2022).
+495 crore as on March 24, 2023 (16.05% of NDTL on a fortnightly average basis during April 2022-March 2023).

 Long operating track record - Citizencredit is a Maharashtra-based multi-state scheduled cooperative bank.
 It was established as a cooperative credit society in 1920, following which it was granted a banking licence by the Reserve Bank of India (RBI) in 1989.
-In 1996, Citizencredit obtained scheduled bank status and it became a multi-state cooperative bank since 1998.
+In 1996, Citizencredit obtained scheduled bank status and it became a multi-state cooperative bank from 1998.
 The bank has been in operations since the last 100 years, thereby demonstrating a long operating track record in India.

 The typical ticket size of the bank ranges from Rs.
 5 crore to Rs.
-30-35 crore in the corporate segment and up to Rs.
-5 crore in the micro, small and medium enterprise (MSME) segment.
+30-35 crore.
 This apart, Citizencredit offers various loan products like housing loans, vehicle loans, gold loans and personal loans to retail customers.
-The retail segment accounted for 44% of the loan book while the corporate and MSME segment accounted for 40% as on March 31, 2022.
+The retail segment accounted for 40% of the loan book while the corporate and MSME segment accounted for 46% as on March 31, 2023, with the book mix largely remaining at similar levels in recent years.